PURPOSE OF VIDEOUROLOGYTM

 Letters to the Editor

-Comments from viewers regarding previously published videos will be accepted at the Editors’ discretion.
+Comments from viewers regarding previously published videos will be considered by the Editor.
 The letter must not exceed 200 words.
 The authors of the video will be requested to respond.
-The letter and the authors’ response will be attached to the related video as an addendum to the abstract.

 Videos previously presented at meetings will be considered as long as the authors have retained ownership of its copyright at the time of submission.
 All accepted videos will become the property of Videourology.
 However, after being published in Videourology, the videos may be presented and viewed at scientific meetings, but may not be republished elsewhere.

 The copyright agreement process between the author and the Publisher is handled via email when the video is accepted for publication.
-Authors will receive a follow-up email with instructions on completing the online Copyright Agreement Form.
+Each listed author will receive a follow-up email with instructions on completing the online Copyright Agreement Form.

 The corresponding author is responsible for communicating with coauthors to ensure they have completed the online copyright form.
 Authors not permitted to release copyright must still complete the form acknowledging the statement of the reason for not releasing the copyright.